anko/objerve/readme.markdown

 order for deletions.
 This lets your callbacks setup and teardown state with correct nesting.

+Multiple callbacks for the same path are called in insertion order.

-If you have multiple callbacks for the same path, they might be called in any order; don't rely on it.
+Works inside listener callbacks.
+If you add a listener for the same path inside a callback for that path, the new listener will also be called with the same change.

 ## `objerve.removeListener(obj, path, callback)`